um-pdavila/acs_docs/docs/triton/1-env/4-triton_quickstart.rst

 Transferring output file to local computer
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You can view the output plot using any image viewer software on you
+You can view the output plot using any image viewer software on your
 local computer.
+To transfer the output file from Triton to your local
-You can use ``FileZilla`` to drag the file from right to
+computer, you can use ``FileZilla`` to drag the file from right to
-left, or use ``scp`` to transfer from triton to your local computer.
+left, which transfers it, or you can use ``scp`` by typing ``scp
+$your_CaneID@triton.ccs.miami.edu:/scratch/xyz/data_plot.png
+$location_on_local_computer`` and following the prompt to
+provide a password.

 7. Chao
 -------